10-Q 1 scx-20221231.htm 10-Q scx-20221231

 Three Months EndedSix Months Ended

-The following table represents key results of operations for three months ended December 31, 2022 and 2021 based on our business aggregated into two reportable segments according to geography of operations: North American Operations and International Operations as reflected in the table below:
+The following table represents key results of operations for three months ended December 31, 2023 and 2022 based on our business aggregated into three reportable segments according to geography of operations: North America Industrial "NAI", International Industrial "INI" and Global Test and Measurement "GTM".
+Operations as reflected in the table below:

 19